-Tapazole is a medication dedicated in the treatment of overactive thyroid (hyperthyroidism).
-It generally works by stopping the thyroid gland from making to much of the thyroid hormone.
-This medication comes in the singular dose of 5mg.
-If you have any questions regarding this medication or any inquiries in general, feel free to give us a call at our toll free number 1-877-385-8998.
+Tapazole is a medication dedicated for the treatment of overactive thyroid (hyperthyroidism).
+It generally works by stopping the thyroid gland from making too much of the thyroid hormone.
+This medication comes in a singular dose of 5mg.
+If you have any questions regarding this medication or any inquiries in general, feel free to give us a call at our toll-free number 1-877-385-8998.

 How long does it take for Methimazole to work?

 Usually, symptoms tend to become minor or completely go away about 1 to 8 weeks after you start taking this medication.
 However, it may take up to 8 months for your thyroid hormone levels to become normal.